 "(This American piece was struck at Birmingham by Hancock, an engraver of dies of considerable talent.
-Of these pieces there are several varieties: one, without date on the obverse; on reverse, American eagle, shield on breast, olive branch in one claw, arrows in the other; above, stars, cloud, and "ONE CENT"; edge, "UNITED STATES OF AMERICA;" below, "1791."
+Of these pieces there are several varieties: one, without date on the obverse; on reverse, American eagle, shield on breast, olive branch in one claw, arrows in the other; above, stars, cloud, and "ONE CENT"; edge.
+"UNITED STATES OF AMERICA;" below, "1791."
 Another, date under head, "1791;" reverse, eagle as above, but larger; in beak a scroll.
-"UNUM E PLURIBUS;" above, "ONE CENT," in ostars, cloud, or date.
-Another profile of Washington to the right, filler ound the head, no dress; legend as above; date "1792;" reverse, eagle with shield olive and arrows; above, "CENT," Edges of all the same.
-These are all of copper, and were said to have been patterns for an intended coinage, but not approved.)" '(This American piece was struck at Birmingham by which is now near by the nearly Forta subsetum in Gereid Village, Michigan.
-At the age of 79, Mendes I. Cohen sold his coin collection through Bangs Merwin & Co.
-In New York on Oct.
+"UNUM E PLURIBUS;" above, "ONE CENT": no stars, cloud, or date.
+Another profile of Washington to the right, filler oround the head, no dress; legend as above; date "1792."
+"CENT," Edges of all the same.
+These are all of copper, and were said to have been patterns for an intended coinage, but not approved.)" '(This American piece was struck at Birmingham by hich is now held by the Henry Ford Museum in Greenwhich is now held by the Henry Ford Museum in Green-field Village, Michigan.
+At the age of 79, Mendes I. Cohen sold his coin collection through Bangs Merwin & Co. in New York on Oct.
 25-29, 1875.
-The Washington 1792 pattern in gold constituted lot No. 1488 and was described pattern in gold constituted lot No. 1488 and was described by Edward Cogan in the catalog as follows: "1792 Ob.
+The Washington 1792 pattern in gold constituted lot No. 1488 and was described by Edward Cogan in the catalog as follows: "1792 Ob.
 Head to left.
 Washington President.
-Rev. 1792 Ob.
-Head to left.
-Washington President.
-Rev. over head.
+Rev. Spread Eagle with scroll.
+"Unum E. Pluribus."
+Is stars over head.
 United States of America, on the edge.
-"This is in Gold and one of the most interesting pieces ever offered to American collectors, and as no other piece has ever been heard of, in this Metal, it is as fairly entitled to be called unione as any other coin that can be entitled to be called unique as any other coin that can be entitled to be called unique as any other coin that can be named.
-In the absence of any positive history connected with his piece I think it was most probably struck in compliment to General Washington and no other in Gold was allowed to be issued.
+"This is in Gold and one of the most Interesting pieces ever offered to American collectors, and as no other piece has ever been heard of, in this Metal, it is as fairfy entitled to be called unique as any other coin that can be entitled to be called unique as any other coin that can be named.
+In the absence of any positive history connected with this piece I think it was most probably struck in compliment to General Washington and no other in Gold was allowed to be issued.
 It was possibly used for some time as a pocket piece which would account for the evidence of slight circulation it exhibits.
 Be this as it may it will be invaluable to any one collecting Washington Coins or Medals."
+The hiddine started at \$25 and after much competiton

-It can be pointed out that there is an important inac-curacy in the above inquiry in that Mr. Myers asserts that the Washington gold pattern had the "full value of the American eagle".
+It can be pointed out that there is an important inac-curacy in the above inquiry in that Mr. Myers asserts that the Washington gold pattern had the 'full value of the American eagle'.
 There had been a weight reduction of the eagle in 1834 from 270 to 258 grains so that the com-parison was inapplicable.

-Myers gave the gold pattern to his close friend Mendes I. Cohen (1796-1879) of Baltimore as evidenced by a handwritten entry in Cohen's copy of the Mickley coin sale catalog.
+Myers gave the gold pattern to his close friend, Mendes 1.
+Cohen (1796-1879) of Baltimore as evidenced by a handwritten entry in Cohen's copy of the Mickley coin sale catalog.
 Cohen retired at age 33 to travel and collect antiquities.
 His brother, Joshua I. Cohen (1801-70) assembled a collection of early American paper money